timetzw/GridWorldRLModelFree/README.md

-# Model Free Reinforcement Learning for Agent in Grid World
+# Tabular Model Free Reinforcement Learning for Agent in Grid World
 Simple python implementation of TD(λ) Q learning for pathfinding in a grid world of any size with or without obstacles.

 Uses ε-greedy policy for behaviour and tries to learn about the optimal greedy policy.